-- ➤ COVID-19 Dining Procedures - A gloved and masked staff member will deliver food to campers. - o Camper groups will have assigned tables/seating areas to ensure physical distancing. - o All campers and staff will follow proper handwashing protocols before and after they eat.
+- > COVID-19 Dining Procedures - ${\odot}$ $\,$ A gloved and masked staff member will serve food to campers. - All campers and staff will follow proper handwashing protocols before and after they eat.

 Communication with Camp (REMIND): We ask all families to sign up for "Remind," which is the communication system we'll be using this summer!
 You do not need to download the app.
 It will function as texts on your phone's normal text messaging.
 You will use this to communicate late arrival, early pick-up, alternative pick-up person, or any other time-sensitive information.
 It will notify our leadership team immediately.
 If we have any time-sensitive announcements, we will send them out via Remind.
-To sign up, you will follow the instructions included in your registration acceptance email and message a code for EACH session your camper is attending:
+To sign up, you will follow the instructions included in your registration acceptance email and message a code for EACH session your camper is attending.